gitlights-app/analytics-gitlights-action/README.md

 2. Open the latest run of the dashboard workflow
 3. Navigate to the **Summary** tab of the workflow page
 4. Look for the **Artifacts** section at the bottom of the summary
-5. Download the file named `dashboard_url.txt`
+5. Download the file named `gitlights-dashboard-url`
-6. Open the file and copy the image URL
+6. Extract and open the `dashboard_url.txt` file inside and copy the image URL

 ---